MrWillCom/awesome/README.md

 *   [upptime/upptime](https://github.com/upptime/upptime) - ⬆️ Free uptime monitor and status page powered by GitHub

-## Makefile

-*   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers

 ## Batchfile

 *   [lxgw/LxgwWenKai](https://github.com/lxgw/LxgwWenKai) - An open-source Chinese font derived from Fontworks' Klee One. 一款开源中文字体，基于 FONTWORKS 出品字体 Klee One 衍生。